nitsuah/osrs/GOALS.md

 - teleport to castle wars, trade mule, trade back, teleport back using reset function
 - trade screen setup and functionality or DROP trade and have bot spam pickup
 - need uncommon location for mule to avoid detection (Castle Wars? needs to be same spot everytime)

-### MACRO RECORDER

-- record mouse movements and clicks
-- helps to scale future development by recording actions to assess interaction

-### AUTO CG

-- increase the number of interactive targeted skills to the Clan Guild location
-- fishing x4, woodcutting x3, cooking, smithing, firemaking, mining x4
-- there is also a bank so any activity that requires banking can be done here (ex: herblore, fletching, crafting, etc)
-- need to add a check for the bank and the bank booth

 ### NEW ACCOUNT SETUP